orcasound/aifororcas-livesystem/ModeratorFrontEnd/README.md

 # Moderator Front End System

-This directory contains two moderator front end system implementations:
+This directory contains two separate moderator front end system implementations:

-* AIForOrcas: this implementation is what is currently deployed
+* AIForOrcas: this implementation is what is currently deployed at https://aifororcas.azurewebsites.net/ and https://aifororcasdetections.azurewebsites.net/swagger/index.html
-* OrcaHello: this implementation is intended as the future replacement and is not yet deployed
+* OrcaHello: this implementation is intended as the future replacement and is now deployed at https://aifororcasdetections2.azurewebsites.net/swagger/index.html

 ## AI For Orcas - Moderator Front End System